dart-lang/language/accepted/future-releases/enhanced-enums/feature-specification.md

 Because we want to allow interfaces and mixins that are intended to be applied to `enum` declarations, and therefore to assume `Enum` to be a superclass, we loosen that restriction to:

-- It’s a compile-time error if a *non-abstract* class has `Enum` as a superinterface (directly or transitively) unless it is the corresponding class of an `enum` declaration.
+- It's a compile-time error if a *non-abstract* class has `Enum` as a superinterface (directly or transitively) unless it is the corresponding class of an `enum` declaration.
 - It is a compile-time error if a class implements, extends or mixes-in the class or interface introduced by an `enum` declaration. _(An enum class can’t be used as a mixin since it is not a `mixin` declaration and the class has a superclass other than `Object`, but we include “mixes-in” for completeness.)_
+-  It's a **compile-time error** if a `class` or `mixin` declaration has `Enum` as a superinterface and the interface of the declarations contains an instance member with the name `values`, whether declared or inherited. _If any concrete class implements this interface, it will be an `enum` declaration class, and then the `values` member would conflict with the static `values` constant getter that is automatically added to `enum` declaration classes.
+Such an instance `values` declaration is either useless or wrong, so we disallow it entirely._
+- It's a compile-time error if a `class`, `mixin` or `enum` declaration has `Enum` as a superinterface, and it declares a non-abstract instance member named `index`. _That member would override the `index` getter inherited from `Enum`, and we currently do not allow that._

 Those restrictions allows abstract classes (interfaces) which implements `Enum` in order to have the `int index;` getter member available, and it allows `mixin` declarations to use `Enum` as an `on` type because `mixin` declarations cannot be instantiated directly.

-This restriction still ensure  `enum` values are the only object instances which implements `Enum`, while making it valid to declare `abstract class MyInterface implements Enum` and `mixin MyMixin on Enum` for interfaces and mixins intended to be used in declaring `enum` classes.
+The restrictions still ensure  `enum` values are the only object instances which implements `Enum`, while making it valid to declare `abstract class MyInterface implements Enum` and `mixin MyMixin on Enum` for interfaces and mixins intended to be used in declaring `enum` classes.
+It's also impossible to override or prevent the instance `index` and static  `values` members without causing a compile-time error. _Say implementing an interface with `Never get index;` as a member, then because it's not possible to override `int get index;` from `Enum`, the resulting class does not implement its interface and is a compile-time error._

 ## Formatting